pomier/PASTA/README.txt

     - the idle time (a percentage representing how busy the connection was).
     - the connection type (tunnel, scp (up/down), shell, or reverse shell).

-# FIXME : complete DETAILED DESCRIPTION section (with Task4 too)
+Pasta can also detect stepping stones, depending on the point of view (client-side, proxy-side, server-side).

 WARNING

-# FIXME : to correct, depending of the future implementation (keeping
+If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one.

-#         uncompleted connections on port 22 ?)
+About the plugin stepping_stone_detection_serverside :

-If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one, and will be discarded.
+The algorithm used requires the client to send small packets at regular intervals to the server, according to the paper Stepping Stone Detection at The Server Side by Ruei-Min Lin, Yi-Chun Chou, and Kuan-Ta Chen.
+Considering too that the intervals of generated packets at the client are not known by the program, the plugin will not work if Nagle's algorithm is disabled at the client.

 --